Tipser/slate/source/includes/_configuration-options.md

 Similarly, `hideSimilarProducts` parameter, if set to **true**, can be used to hide Similar Products Module on product page

 [![](widget2.png)](/images/widget2.png)

+### Add To Cart Settings

+When the`directToChekoutMode` option is set to `true`, after clicking the `buy button` in Product component you go directly to checkout, without using the Cart component.

 ### Custom CSS